ssharpe42/mlb-injury/README.md

 ### Injury Data Preprocessing

 Injury mapping and event processing can be found in `injury/preprocess`.
-Injury data is cleaned from both sources, categorized, and combined with player game data to determine injury timing.
+Injury data is cleaned from both sources, categorized, and combined with player game data to determine injury timing in `notebooks/inury_processing.ipynb`

 ### Modeling